falcon-computing/falcon-genome/README.md

 fcs-genome gatk <options>
 ```
 #### Description
-The Genome Analysis Toolkit- which handles and processes genomic data from any organism, with any level of ploidy is the standard for SNP and indel indentification for DNA and RNAseq data.
+The Genome Analysis Toolkit developed by the Broad Institute - which handles and processes genomic data from any organism, with any level of ploidy, is the standard for SNP and indel indentification for DNA and RNAseq data.
+Apart from variant discovery, genotyping and ensuring data quality assurance is also done.
+GATK provides a Best Practices workflow for variant discovery that ensures the most accurate results.

 ## Multiple FASTQ files as Input for Alignment only
 #### Description